the-technat/the-technat/content/posts/remote-coding.md

 ### Configuring code on code-server

 The Code OSS part of code-server has it's config in `.local/share/code-server/User/settings.json`.
-That's what you will automatically configured if you change settings on the web in code-server.
+That's what you will automatically configured if you change settings in the web UI of code-server.
 I usually put some defaults in there:

 ```json
 {